-Megève is one of the oldest and most beautiful resorts in the Alps and has managed to retain the attractiveness of the village at the same time as developing a ski resort that is modern and very fashionable.
-The medium altitude slopes are open from December to April with many excellent and varied runs for beginners and intermediates.
+Megève is one of the oldest and most beautiful resorts in the Alps.
+It has managed to retain its pretty village character, complete with cobbled stone streets, at the same time as developing a ski resort that is modern and very fashionable.
+The slopes offer varied runs for beginners and intermediates.
 It is a resort where ‘l'art de vivre' is at the heart of things, where nothing seems to disturb the calm of the fine wooden chalets and the après-ski is highly developed with some great restaurants.
 From a family point of view the resort is well known for the high standard of childcare.
 For better or for worse it has a MacDonalds - with which the French have a love-hate relationship.
-If you want a great historic family resort that has kept its character then this is the place for you.
+If you want a great historic family ski resort that has kept its character then this is the place for you.

 5. SERRE CHEVALIER

-The resort is an alliance of three villages: Chantemerle, Villeneuve la Salle and Monêtier les Bains.
-Together they make up a huge ski area with many tree-lined runs through the forest.
+This family ski resort is an alliance of three villages: Chantemerle, Villeneuve la Salle and Monêtier les Bains.
+Together they make up a huge ski area for all abilities with many tree-lined runs through the forest.
 On the boundary between the Northern and Southern Alps, it has a micro climate (honestly) with big snowfalls and 300 days of sunshine a year.
 There all sorts of facilities especially for children including the Club Piou-Piou, a snow garden at Monêtier and childminding facilities.
 There are a number of easy green slopes for child and adult beginners.
 The countryside in the Parc des Ecrins is magnificent.
 The resort is far enough south for the après-ski to have a flavour of the Midi.

 6. ISOLA 2000

 Isola was built on the frontier in a valley ceded by Italy to France at the end of the war.
-Because of the altitude Isola has the best snow conditions in the area, indeed in the whole of France in 2010-11.
+Because of the high altitude Isola has the best snow conditions in the area.
 Not everybody loves the architecture but it has a fine and varied ski area with the possibility of alternating snow and beach at the end of the season.
-Nice and Menton are within two hours.
+Nice and Menton are within two hours' drive.
 Night skiing is possible twice a week during the French school holidays.
-There is a Club Piou-Piou, for 3-6 year olds as well as a Les Pichtouns, for children above 6.
-The resort is perhaps better for teens than very small children.
+There is a Club Piou-Piou for 3-6 year olds as well as a Les Pichtouns for children above 6.
+This family ski resort is perhaps better for teens than very small children.
 For the disabled skier, it is possible to hire a ‘tandem ski' and ski with the rest of the family.

-Valberg is perched in a mountain pass on a plateau surrounded by open alpine grazing and larch forests 1h30 from the Cote d'Azur.
-The ski lifts start from the main street in the village.
-The resort is consciously family orientated and is equipped accordingly.
-There is a child minding 'halte-garderie' for 14 months to 6 years as well as a special children's area the Parc des Ourson and children start to learn to ski from 3 years old.
-Despite being so far south, with its 308 snow canons, 85 percent of ski runs can be covered with artificial snow if necessary.
+Valberg is perched on a plateau surrounded by open alpine grazing and larch forests 1h30 from the Cote d'Azur.
+The ski lifts start from the main street in the village and there's a small, but popular ice rink.
+This family ski resort has a child minding 'halte-garderie' for 14 months to 6 years as well as a special children's area the Parc des Ourson where children start to learn to ski from 3 years old.
+Despite being so far south, its 308 snow canons cover 85 percent of its ski runs just in case there's a shortage.

 8. FONT ROMEU

-Font Romeu in the Pyrenees has put together a superb resort for children with a child minding service and perfect snow conditions for beginners.
+Font Romeu in the Pyrenees is a suprerb family ski resort with the largest snowmaking system in the Pyrenees.
 There is a wide range of activities with the nearby thermal springs, ski touring, snowshoeing, ice climbing, dog sledding, winter canyoning, and telemark skiing.
-In the village, there is a cinema, casino, bowling alley, squash, tennis, badminton, an ice rink, swimming pool and a gym.
+In the village, there is a child-minding service, cinema, casino, bowling alley, squash, tennis, badminton, an ice rink, swimming pool and a gym.

 9. ST LARY SOULAN

-St Lary, also in the Pyrenees, is much appreciated for its big and varied snow fields but also for its superb open-air thermal water centre built in 2005, with saunas, waterfalls and caves.
+St Lary, also in the Pyrenees, is known for its big and varied snow fields but also for its superb open-air thermal water centre built in 2005, with saunas, waterfalls and caves.
 The village is entirely built in stone.
 The resort boasts 183 snow canons to make sure there is enough snow throughout the season.
-The slopes are designed to suit everyone with a mogul park, a snowpark with music and a halfpipe.
-At St Lary 1700 Pla d'Adet there is an area reserved for families with snow play areas, two toboggan runs and a Kidpark recreation area.
+The ski slopes are designed to suit everyone and features a mogul park and a snowpark with a halfpipe.
+At St Lary 1700 Pla d'Adet there is an area reserved for families with snow play areas, two toboggan runs and a kids' park recreation area.
 Off the slopes there is dog sledding, snowshoeing, a disco, cinema, ice rink, a tree park and paragliding.